-Since coming to Yale-NUS College in Singapore, my astrophysics research efforts have been focused on developing a local network of observational astronomers, who can respond quickly to transients and who can coordinate in solar system observations.
+When I was based at Yale-NUS College in Singapore, my astrophysics research efforts focused on developing a local network of observational astronomers, who can respond quickly to transients and who can coordinate in solar system observations.
 To this end, I convened a research conference at Yale-NUS College which included astronomers from NARIT (Thailand), Lulin Observatory (Taiwan), SNU (Korea), as well as from the Malaysian national observatory, a Turkish research institute, and Pomona College in California.
 We were joined at that meeting by Glenn Orton from JPL and Chris Go from the Philippines, and they described opportunities for ground-based astronomers to support the NASA Juno mission during August of 2016 and beyond as the spacecraft encountered the planet.
 I am working closely with Glenn Orton and his JPL team and will be helping to lead some ground-based campaigns this summer to provide supporting high-resolution images for the Juno mission.

 Additional telescopic resources from Yale University open further opportunities for me at Yale-NUS.
-Through the generosity of our Dean of Faculty, and Yale-NUS College, I have been given access to a large block of telescope time with the Yale University SMARTS consortium telescopes at Cerro Tololo Interamerican Observatory (CTIO) in Chile.
+Through the generosity of our Dean of Faculty, and Yale-NUS College, I was given access to a large block of telescope time with the Yale University SMARTS consortium telescopes at Cerro Tololo Interamerican Observatory (CTIO) in Chile.
 The main telescopes of interest for this are the 1.5-meter telescope, with its amazing high resolution spectrometer named CHIRON, and the 1.3-meter telescope, with a fantastic dual infrared and optical imager known as Andicam.
 With the CHIRON spectrograph, I am conducting a research project investigating the three-dimensional structure of the local interstellar medium, using bright O, B and A type stars at various distances to detect structures of interstellar medium from the presence of absorption lines of Ca II and Na I. This work benefits from a large block of CHIRON spectroscopy, and a large sample of over 300 stars is being observed to construct maps of the local interstellar medium.
-With Andicam, I hope to assemble a gallery of images of radio galaxies in collaboration with Lakshmi Saripalli of the Raman Research Institute (Bangalore India).
-These images can be combined with radio data to determine rotation and precession of jets and black holes within active galaxies over time.

 My ZTF connections at Caltech have opened up a wide range of opportunities for students interested in time-variable sources and newly discovered gamma-ray bursts, asteroids, and supernovae.
-As part of the ZTF team, I will be working at Caltech for the upcoming several summers.
-I am leading an undergraduate astronomy institute there, which brings 15-20 Pomona College, Caltech, and Yale-NUS College students together for an intensive week learning about time-domain astrophysics, observational astronomy, and detector design.
-During 2015 our group was able to visit the Palomar Observatory and the Mt.
+As part of the ZTF team, I have been working at Caltech every summer from 2014 to 2019 on research ane education projects.
+One of those efforts is the ZTF undergraduate astronomy institute at Caltech, which brought 15-20 Pomona College, Caltech, Soka University and Yale-NUS College students together for an intensive week learning about time-domain astrophysics, observational astronomy, and detector design.
+During different years, our group was able to visit the Palomar Observatory and the Mt.
 Wilson Observatory, with scheduled observing runs with the 200″ and 60″ telescopes!
-We also had a fantastic institute dinner at the Atheneum, talks by leading Caltech astronomers and instrument scientists, tours of laboratories and a fun time exploring the Caltech campus.
-At Pomona College we had a night at the Brackett Observatory, toured the adaptive optics lab, looked at the new Millikan astronomy building and planetarium, and had hands-on clinics in data analysis from Phil Choi, Loredana Vertere.
-New funding from NSF has opened up opportunities for international undergraduate research internships with our ZTF PIRE grant, and I am looking forward to helping create an active network of global astrophysics with my collaborators here in Asia and with the Caltech groups.
+We also would include a fantastic institute dinner at the Atheneum, talks by leading Caltech astronomers and instrument scientists, tours of laboratories and a fun time exploring the Caltech campus.
+In some years we would also visit Pomona College where we had a night at the Brackett Observatory, toured the adaptive optics lab, looked at the new Millikan astronomy building and planetarium, and had hands-on clinics in data analysis from Phil Choi, Loredana Vertere.
+New funding from NSF has opened up opportunities for international undergraduate research internships with our ZTF PIRE grant known as GROWTH, and I am excited about helping to create an active network of global astrophysics researchers with my collaborators in Asia and with the Caltech groups.

 My spectroscopic research focuses on remote diagnostics of outer space using spectra to measure element abundances, physical conditions, and chemistry of interstellar clouds, and distant star-forming galaxies.
 The research is dedicated to unlock some of the mysteries in the early universe which can be observed directly through careful study of the “fossil light” from quasars and gamma ray bursts, which have traveled for billions of years and carry fingerprints of millions of absorbing gas clouds in their light.
 These studies elucidate the mechanisms of condensation within the early universe of the first small galaxies, which appear in quasar spectra as “Damped Lyman Alpha systems” or DLAs.
 These small galaxies, often billions of light years away, contain within them signatures of the first stars, and their elemental abundances give clues to the masses of these stars.
 By studying the range of composition within these small galaxies we can constrain the masses of the first stars, which in turn is of interest to cosmology.
 There are many other interesting pieces of information locked within a quasar’s light.
 These thousands of absorption lines contain within them the history of the universe, and the formation of the first stars and elements heavier than Helium that ultimately became the Earth and us.
 Other project with these absorption lines include the Caltech Damped Lyman Alpha database, and a study of Deuterium within the DLA systems, and the evolution of D/H abundance in the early universe.